 In this, my first installment of the PCI DSS ‘Going Beyond the Standard Series‘, I will begin where not only every PCI assessment should start, but where the development of every security program should start; the Risk Assessment.

-Just because you take branded cards, or in any way transmit process or store cardholder data, does NOT mean you should drop what you are doing and dedicate an enormous chunk of your IT capital or manpower resources into achieving certification.
+Just because you take branded cards, or in any way transmit process or store cardholder data, does NOT mean you should drop what you are doing and dedicate an enormous chunk of your IT capital or manpower resources into achieving compliance.
 Unless a) there is a distinct business benefit for doing so, and/or b) you are actually increasing the security posture of your entire business.

 PCI is not about compliance, it’s about not losing cardholder data.

 Compliance with the PCI DSS does not equal security, and security out of context has no business benefit.
-Either start your PCI program with an eye to staying in business responsibly, or don’t bother.
+Either start your PCI program with an eye to staying in business responsibly or don’t bother.

 Also, there is a very good chance that taking card payments is not core to your business.
 If you’re a retailer, your core business function is to sell things, taking payment is just a means to that end.
 Payment acceptance channels in your business should therefore be simple, inexpensive, and secure.
 If you can do this well yourself, great, if not, why take the risk?
 And can you truly innovate away from credit cards if you have to do all the work yourselves?

 Should you decide that your existing payment channels are fit for purpose, the second question to ask that is how much should you be spending to fix / mitigate / transfer / remove any problems. i.e. a Business Impact Analysis.
 You would not spend £100,000 to protect £1,000 worth of data, but you likely would the other way around.
-Do you know that balance for your organisation?
-From my experience, the answer is usually no, and countless hours and capital are/is lost chasing a goal that was never properly defined.
+Do you know what that balance is for your organisation?
+From my experience, the answer is generally no, and countless hours and capital are/is lost chasing a goal that was never properly defined.

 That said, in terms of PCI, if you were doing security properly, you would already BE PCI compliant (mostly anyway), so it makes sense to just focus on security first and achieve compliance in your own time.
 As long as you have a reasonable project plan to show your acquirer, report your progress on time, and actually work towards your plan, you will pretty much get as much time as you need to get there.
 It’s the organisations that couldn’t care less, or are egregiously lax in protecting cardholder data that get the negative attention, and possibly the fines.